Ahmed-M-Hany/chat-app/README.md

 This project is a starting point for a Flutter application.

-it is available to be used with firebase just clone and run on your phone
+it is available to be used with firebase. just clone and run on your phone